-Yes, you can buy a pre-built PC for 800 dollars, but I one hundred percent guarantee that my 600 dollar gaming PC build would wipe the floor with it because the people who make pre-built gaming PC’s need to make a profit as well and in order to do this they put on this sick awesome case that makes the PC look fantastic, but inside, the parts that really matter are usually worth much less than you are paying for them.
+Yes, you can buy a pre-built PC for 800 dollars, but I 100% percent guarantee that my 600 dollar gaming PC build would wipe the floor with it.
+Why?
+Because the people who make pre-built gaming PC’s need to make a profit as well and in order to do this they put on this sick awesome case that makes the PC look fantastic, but inside, the parts that really matter are usually worth much less than what you are paying for them.

 I understand why many people hesitate, though, they think that building a PC is some very difficult process, and maybe if you were to try to build it by yourself that would be the case, but there are so many resources that are available that make building a gaming PC easier than ever before.

 You may not know me or anything, but I will personally help you with any problems you may have when building a PC.
 Just leave a comment below and I will answer swiftly.